CriminalGingersnap/Rue-The-Day/README.md

 - 40 combat abilities divided between: support, hindrance, area-effect, and direct-damage categories.

-- Dynamic vision based on terrain differences and obstructions.
+- Dynamic vision and movement based on terrain differences and obstructions.

 - Two adventure campaigns with stories delivered as journal entries.